 - Open any web pages or applications that you will need.
 Close all non-essential web pages or applications to improve your computer and internet performance.

 - Greet participants as they enter the room.
-Remind them to set up their audio/video.
+Remind them to check their audio/video setup.
 Once they have done this, ask them to say hello so you can check their audio (or type in the Chat window if they will not be using a mic or are having trouble).
 This also lets them practice.
-Point out how to call in on the phone if they are having trouble.

-- Assign or take away Moderator permissions in the Participants window (if necessary).
+- Assign or take away Co-Host permissions (if necessary).

 - Once everyone has entered the space, welcome the group and point out where to find any tools they will be using during the event.